-Not only has the number of vehicles on the roadway decreased over the past few years, but also the percentage of our travel time that is spent in congested conditions has fallen to a level not seen since 2004.
-Figure 4 is another example of the level of congestion during the peak hour of travel.
-It shows
+Not only has the number of vehicles on the roadway decreased over the past few years, but also the percentage of our travel time that is spent in conconditions gested has fallen to a level not seen since 2004.
+Figure 4 is another example of the level of congestion during the peak hour of travel. shows that on the SIS highways in the seven largest metropolitan areas the percentage of time we spend driving in congested conditions has decreased approximately 31 percent since it peaked in 2007.
+There has been a corresponding decrease of 34 percent on the SIS statewide.

 Each year the Texas Transportation Institute at Texas A&M University publishes its Urban Mobility Report.
-This annual report addresses congestion and mobility issues by analyzing 28 years of data from generally available data sources to provide information about mobility trends at the urban level of 101 metropolitan areas of varying sizes.
-The version released in December 2010 shows congestion levels leveling off in Florida's metropolitan areas included in the study.
-The study ranks the Orlando metropolitan area as the fourteenth most congested area in the country based on annual delay per traveler.
-Miami and the Tampa-St. Petersburg areas rank fifteenth and twenty-fifth, respectively; a slight improvement in their respective rankings from prior years.
+The September 2011 annual report addresses congestion and mobility issues by analyzing 29 years of data from generally available data sources to provide information about mobility trends at the urban level of 101 metropolitan areas of varying sizes.
+The study ranks Miami and Orlando as the fifteenth most congested areas in the country based on annual delay per traveler.
+The Tampa-St. Petersburg and Jacksonville areas rank twenty-seventh and forty-second, respectively.